 Palma seafront promenade (Paseo Marítimo)

-In addition to all the must-see places in Palma described above, there are other authentic and charming places throughout the capital that are off the beaten tourist track and well worth a visit.
+In addition to all the must-see places in Palma de Mallorca described above, there are other authentic and charming places throughout the capital that are off the beaten tourist track and well worth a visit.

 The district of Santa Catalina, known as the “Balearic Soho”, is an old fishing quarter located in the western part of the old town and only a couple of minutes away from the Paseo Marítimo.
 Today, it is the trendiest neighbourhood, one of the most charming and liveliest corners of Palma thanks to its wide range of cultural, gastronomic and nightlife offerings.